September ~ 2015: It's Pheasant Hunting Season at

 We're all about showing you a incredibly great time hunting for beautiful, cunning and great tasting Ringneck Pheasant in southern Michigan!

-Whether your hunt party consists of you, or you and 30 of your closest hunting buddies, we're going to bend over backwards to make your time hunting with us unforgettable.
+Whether your hunt party consists of you, or you and 29 of your closest hunting buddies, we're going to bend over backwards to make your time hunting with us unforgettable.
 When you get here we'll meet in the "Shot-Lodge".
 Bring your gear in, grab some fresh coffee and get registered.
-While you're busy gearing up to head out into the field Ron's going to be a step ahead of you planting your birds per your directions.
+While you're busy gearing up to head out into the field Ron's going to be a step ahead of you planting your pheasants per your directions.

 Don't think you'll have some oh-so-easy hunting, or that those birds are going to pop right up so you can take a pot-shot.
 Not these ringnecks.
-These birds are raised in extra large flight pens with heavy cover with minimal exposure to humans and dogs.
+These birds are raised in extra large flight pens with heavy cover and minimal exposure to humans or dogs.
 Our ringnecks are strong flyers, and as wary and wily as any pheasant you'll hunt in Idaho, Iowa, Kansas or the Dakota's.
 You're going to have some high-times shooting.

 Big Daddy Ron's European Style Hunt